Chapter 1: Basic Python#

 3H

-Functions can also take an indeterminate number of positional or keyword arguments, but this is less common and is covered in section 2.7 and an optional topic for those who are interested.
+Functions can also take an indeterminate number of positional or keyword arguments, but this is less common and is covered in section 2.7 as an optional topic for those who are interested.

 1.9.5 Docstrings#